Sheriff: Teen found shot to death in Humble home - NewsBreak

 Sheriff: Teen found shot to death in Humble home

-HOUSTON ( KIAH ) — A female was found dead inside a home near FM 1960 and Lee Road Friday night.
+HOUSTON ( KIAH ) — A girl was found dead inside a home near FM 1960 and Lee Road Friday night.

 Gonzalez said that the teen was found shot to death when deputies entered the home.
 Homicide detectives continue at the scene, but no motive for the shooting has been established.